wuxnz/react-native-intercepting-webview/README.md

 # react-native-intercepting-webview

 Android‑first WebView with native request interception and rich JS hooks.
-Fall back to the standard JS `WebView` on iOS or when the native view is unavailable.
+On iOS or when the native view is unavailable, the component renders a plain `View` (no web content is displayed).

 This library lets you observe network requests initiated inside the WebView (e.g., HLS/DASH manifests, media segments, XHR/fetch) and DOM activity, and react to them from React Native.